|The Greek Islands|

 Hotel Aeolos consists of 28 elegant furnished modern double rooms The breakfast room and the lounges are very comfortably furnished and in the beautiful garden with palm trees where you can enjoy a dip in the jacuzzi, a swim in the big pool or have cocktails at the bar at sunset for complete relaxation.
 Compared to other hotels in Mykonos Town with the same facilities (swimming pool etc) this hotel is actually not very expensive.

-If you like you can reserve / book the Aeolos Hotel in Mykonos Town here.
+Check availabilities & prices and book the Aeolos Hotel in Mykonos Town - click here.

 For more pictures of Esperides Apartments click here